aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README_BEDROCK_AGENT.md

 ## Experiment

-Use the Cloudwatch logs from the `BedrockAgent-LambdaHook` function to get additonal insights and troubleshooting context for how these prompts are used, and how LMA is interacting with your agent.
+Use the CloudWatch logs from the `BedrockAgent-LambdaHook` function to get additional insights and troubleshooting context for how these prompts are used, and how LMA is interacting with your agent.

 ## Contributing

 Consider this a starting point for you to build on!
 LMA is open source - we hope it will get you started quickly, but you will discover gaps, and identify opportunities to improve the power of using agents as meeting assistants.
-Help us make it better by contributing your fixes and enhancements to th eproject in GitHub.
+Help us make it better by contributing your fixes and enhancements to the project in GitHub.